michiya/azure-storage-logging/README.rst

 ~~~~~~~~~~~~~~~~~~~

 The **QueueStorageHandler** class is a subclass of **logging.Handler** class,
-and it sends log messages to Windows Azure queue storage and enqueue them
+and it sends log messages to Azure queue storage and enqueue them
 to the specified queue.

 * *class* azure_storage_logging.handlers.QueueStorageHandler(*account_name=None, account_key=None, protocol='https', queue='logs', message_ttl=None, visibility_timeout=None*)

     Returns a new instance of the **QueueStorageHandler** class.
     The instance is initialized with the name and the key of your
-    Windows Azure Storage account and some optional parameters.
+    Azure Storage account and some optional parameters.

     The *queue* specifies the name of the queue that log messages are added.
     A new queue will be created if it doesn't exist.
 The queue name must
-    conform to the naming convention for Windows Azure Storage queue, see
+    conform to the naming convention for Azure Storage queue, see
     `the naming convention for queues <http://msdn.microsoft.com/en-us/library/windowsazure/dd179349.aspx>`_
     for more details.

     The *protocol* specifies the protocol to transfer data between
-    Windows Azure Storage and your application, ``http`` and ``https``
+    Azure Storage and your application, ``http`` and ``https``
     are supported.

     The *message_ttl* specifies the time-to-live interval for the message,